glotzerlab/parsnip/doc/source/quickstart.rst

     ...            dtype='<U12')

-Now, maybe don't need the Wyckoff label - let's select just the numeric values, and export them as floats:
+Now, maybe don't need the atom site or Wyckoff labels - let's select just the numeric values, and export them as floats:

 .. code-block:: python